jstolarek/skye-dsh/doc/preparing_databases.md

 Setting up ODBC connections
 ---------------------------

-To access created databases from Haskell you need to create ODBC connetcions for them.
+To access created databases from Haskell you need to create ODBC connections for them.
 This can be done either using a graphical tool (`ODBCManageDataSourcesQ4` on Debian 8) or by editing `~/.odbc.ini` file.
 Give connections the same name as the database they are connecting to.
 Use your database user name.